maurice-daly/DriverAutomationTool/README.md

 **A** *The manufacturer provides the model listings for Dell, Lenovo and HP.
 For Microsoft I am manually adding them, so in that instance yes.*

+**Scripts, MSIs and downloads contained within are provided with no warranty or liabilities.
+They are provided as is**

 Implemenation guides for modern driver management and modern bios management can be found here;

 [https://www.scconfigmgr.com/modern-driver-management/](https://www.scconfigmgr.com/modern-driver-management/)